ourresearch/research-level-altmetrics/post.md

-# researcher-level metrics blog post
+# Researcher-level altmetrics paper
 Heather Piwowar and Jason Priem

-*This paper is still in progress.
-Feel free to submit a pull request with updates and changes.*
+*We're presenting this paper at the [3:AM conference](http://altmetricsconference.com/schedule/) in Bucharest, 28-29 Sept 2016.
+Once it's a bit more polished we plan to upload it to the ArXiv.
+It's very much a work in progress; feel free to submit pull requests with updates and changes.*